Endless Twilight of Codependent Love

-Endless Twilight of Codependent Love is the seventh album by the Icelandic post-metal band Sólstafir.
+Endless Twilight of Codependent Love is the seventh studio album by Icelandic post-metal band Sólstafir.
 It was released on November 6, 2020 through the record label Season of Mist, and streamed two days early on YouTube.
 The album cover is a reproduction of a painting by Johann Baptist Zwecker of the Lady of the Mountain, the female personification of Iceland.

 Metal Hammer named it as the 34th best metal album of 2020.